 Adjunctive treatment of seizures associated with Lennox-Gastaut syndrome (LGS).

-Increased somnolence, sedation with concomitant CNS depressants, alcohol.
-May be potentiated by CYP2C19 inhibitors (eg, fluconazole, fluvoxamine, ticlopidine, omeprazole), alcohol.
+Increased risk of profound sedation, respiratory depression, coma, and death with opioids; reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor.
+Increased sedation and somnolence with concomitant other CNS depressants, alcohol.
+May be potentiated by CYP2C19 inhibitors (eg, fluconazole, fluvoxamine, ticlopidine, omeprazole).
 May diminish effect of hormonal contraceptives (use non-hormonal forms).
 May need to adjust dose of drugs metabolized by CYP2D6.

-Somnolence, sedation, drooling, constipation, cough, UTI, aggression, insomnia, dysarthria, fatigue.
+Somnolence, sedation, drooling, constipation, pyrexia, lethargy, cough, UTI, aggression, insomnia, dysarthria, fatigue; hypersensitivity reactions.

 Tabs—100; Susp—120mL (w.
 2 dosing syringes)